rasundsbak/rtd-tutorial/docs/source/02_easy_login.rst

 How to order a job on the Fox
 ____________________________
 When you are logged on to `the Fox <https://ood.educloud.no/>`_, move like this: from the left menu, go to Jupyter lab --> ec443 Choose one of the Nvidia GPUs from the drop down menu --> Rumtime.
-1h --> Jupyter variant, Jupyter lab --> (You need not choose jupyter module, as the last version is pre selected) -->  Launch.
+1h --> Jupyter variant, Jupyter lab --> Choose Jupyter module 12.3.0.
+Make sure you have loaded the correct modules in the box for "Additional modules (optional)" -->  Launch.
 You are now in the line to get into the Jupyter lab on UiO Fox.
 You can get tea or coffee, and have a chat with your colleague, while you wait.
 The waiting time depends on how much you are asking for, when it comes to machine power and time.

 .. warning::